 Trained in both pediatric and adult neuropsychology, Dr. Jerskey graduated from Boston University with a doctorate in Clinical Psychology.
-She completed her clinical internship in neuropsychology at Massachusetts General Hospital and a T32 postdoctoral fellowship through the Alpert Medical School of Brown University’s Department of Psychiatry and Human Behavior Clinical Psychology Training Consortium.
-In 2012, Dr. Jerskey received advanced clinical/research training in the Autism Diagnostic Observation Schedule – Second Edition (ADOS-2) and is research reliable on this gold standard measure for autism spectrum disorder diagnosis.
-Currently, Dr. Jerskey has clinical interest primarily with school-aged children.
+She completed her clinical internship in neuropsychology at the Massachusetts General Hospital and a postdoctoral fellowship through the Alpert Medical School of Brown University’s Department of Psychiatry and Human Behavior Clinical Psychology Training Consortium.
+In 2012, Dr. Jerskey received advanced clinical and research training in the Autism Diagnostic Observation Schedule – Second Edition (ADOS-2) and is research reliable in this gold standard measure for Autism Spectrum Disorder (ASD) diagnosis.
+Dr. Jerskey’s clinical interests include diagnosing neurodevelopmental disorders in children, adolescents, and adults.

 Dr. Jerskey’s research centers around ethical considerations in the field of psychology and neuropsychology.
 She has been awarded funding supported by the National Institute of Mental Health, the National Institute on Drug Abuse, and the Epilepsy Foundation.
 Dr. Jerskey has co-authored over 30 peer-reviewed journal articles and has published in a variety of neurology and neuropsychological journals including JAMA Neurology, Neuropsychology, and Brain and Behavior.
 In addition to this research, she is the Chair of the Rhode Island Psychological Association’s Ethics Committee and was recently appointed to be on the American Psychological Association’s (APA) Division 31 Ethics Taskforce.
 She also is a standing member of Butler Hospital’s Institutional Review Board.